 From weekend homes to get-away cabins, this architecture embodies our longing for relaxing in nature.

 Rock the Shack takes us to the places we long for.
-For the first time in the history of humankind, more people live in cities than in the country.
-Yet, at the same time, more and more city dwellers are yearning for rural farms, mountain cabins, or seaside homes.
+For the first time in the history of mankind, more people live in cities than in the country.
+Yet, at the same time, more and more city Dwellers are yearning for rural farms, mountain cabins, or seaside homes.
 These kinds of refuges offer modern men and women a promise of what urban centers usually cannot provide: quiet, relaxation, being out of reach, getting back to basics, feeling human again .